MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/UnitedStates/how-to-manage-customer-credit-information.md

 ---
 # How to: Manage Customer Credit Information
-In ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->, you can add comments to customer credit information.
+In [!INCLUDE[d365fin](../../includes/d365fin_md.md)], you can add comments to customer credit information.
 You can also hold and block customers with bad credit before shipping or invoicing occurs.

 ### To add comments to customer credit information